"No-Deal" Brexit: Key Irish Tax Considerations

 The Finance Act 2017 extended the Irish capital gains tax (“CGT”) group rules to ensure that the presence of a UK entity in a chain of grouped Irish entities would not result in unintended de-grouping charges on the UK’s exit from the EU.

-The General Scheme of Miscellaneous Provisions (Withdrawal of the United Kingdom from the European Union on 29 March 2019) Bill 2019 (the “Brexit Omnibus Bill”) will permit Irish branches of UK resident companies to obtain the benefit of group relief provisions (surrender of losses and mitigation of Irish withholding tax on interest and royalties) post-Brexit.
+Withdrawal of the United Kingdom from the European Union (Consequential Provisions) Act 2019 (the “Brexit Omnibus Bill”) will permit Irish branches of UK resident companies to obtain the benefit of group relief provisions (surrender of losses and mitigation of Irish withholding tax on interest and royalties) post-Brexit.
 Currently these reliefs are restricted to companies that are resident in the EU.
 They will be extended to cover UK resident entities in the immediate future following a no-deal Brexit.

 US Double Tax Treaty Access